Melvin Clark George

-Melvin Clark (or Clarke) George (May 13, 1849 – February 22, 1933) was an American politician who served two terms as a U.S. Representative from Oregon from 1881 to 1885.
+Melvin Clark George (May 13, 1849 – February 22, 1933) was an American politician who served two terms as a U.S. Representative from Oregon from 1881 to 1885.

 Early life

 He was born near Caldwell, Ohio to Presley and Mahala Nickerson George.
 He moved with his parents over the Oregon Trail in 1851 and settled on a homestead near Lebanon in Linn County, Oregon.
 In Oregon he attended country schools, then Santiam Academy, and finally Willamette University in Salem.

 He served as principal of the Albany schools and the Jefferson Institute in what would become Jefferson.
 He studied law, and was admitted to the bar and commenced practice in Portland in 1875.

 In 1873, he married Mary Eckler, with whom he had three children.

 Political career

 George served as member of the Oregon State Senate from Multnomah County from 1876 to 1880.
-In 1880, he was elected as a Republican to Oregon's At-large congressional district in the United States House of Representatives, defeating incumbent John Whiteaker by 1,397 votes.
+In 1880, he was elected as a Republican to Oregon's at-large congressional district in the United States House of Representatives, defeating incumbent John Whiteaker by 1,397 votes.
 In 1882, he defeated Democrat William D. Fenton by 3,365 votes to become the first Oregon congressman to be re-elected to a second term.
 During his term in Congress, George promoted construction of jetties at the mouth of the Columbia River.
 He did not seek a third term in 1884.